James W. Cannon: 1980s: Hyperbolic geometry, 3-manifolds and geometric group theory

-Although the paper of Cannon and Thurston was finally published only in 2007, in the meantime it has generated considerable further research and a number of significant generalizations (both in the contexts of Kleinian groups and of word-hyperbolic groups), including the work of Mahan Mitra,Mahan Mitra.
-Cannon–Thurston maps for trees of hyperbolic metric spaces.
-Journal of Differential Geometry, vol. 48 (1998), no. 1, pp. 135–164.
-Erica Klarreich, Brian Bowditch and others.
+Although the paper of Cannon and Thurston was finally published only in 2007, in the meantime it has generated considerable further research and a number of significant generalizations (both in the contexts of Kleinian groups and of word-hyperbolic groups), including the work of Mahan Mitra, Erica Klarreich, Brian Bowditch and others.

 1990s and 2000s: Automatic groups, discrete conformal geometry and Cannon's conjecture

 Cannon was one of the co-authors of the 1992 book Word Processing in Groups which introduced, formalized and developed the theory of automatic groups.
 The theory of automatic groups brought new computational ideas from computer science to geometric group theory and played an important role in the development of the subject in 1990s.